 - Communication Management: Managing the communication with the customer, sub-suppliers, sub-contractors, partners etc. on interface matters and securing clear, accurate, timely, and consistent communication between stakeholders to ensure up-to-date exchange of information.
 Managing all communication with their own interface parties outside of the contractual relationships.

-- Living Hitachi Energy’s core values of safety and integrity, which means taking responsibility for your own actions while caring for your colleagues and the business.
+- Safety & Integrity: Living Hitachi Energy’s core values of safety and integrity, which means taking responsibility for your own actions while caring for your colleagues and the business.

-- As a person you need to be a team player and work in an analytical and structured manner
+- Should be team player and work in an analytical and structured manner.

 - Proficiency in both spoken & written English language is required.